Gustavove/EcoChain-System/README.md

 # EcoChain System
 EcoChain System is a system based on an IoT, IPFS and blockchain architecture for the management and storage of environmental measurement data in public and private environments.
-The project is part of the TFG "Desarrollo de un sistema de almacenamiento descentralizado en una aplicación IoT" of the Universitat Politécnica de Catalunya - FIB.
+The project is part of the TFG "Desarrollo de una aplicación IoT basada en IPFS y blockchain" of the Universitat Politécnica de Catalunya - FIB.

 The following code is based on a prototype, and its usage should be used in a testing environment.